mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-Restore is the Schema for the restores API
+Restore is the Schema for the restores API.
+It is used to define restore jobs and its restoration source.